Radiumio/projradium/README.md

 ![Inside the @RCS Folder](https://cdn.discordapp.com/attachments/744551100820094997/744552737659682886/da1211fe5eb6ad665389cf827063a74e.png)

+> NOTE: Due to the size of the mod, you may find a **README.txt** instead.
+The link inside of this document will provide you with a mirror link to download the mod.

 - It is not important to worry about these files.
 Move the `@RCS` folder somewhere accessible, and open your ArmA 3 Launcher.
 There is an option to add a **Local mod**, which is what you will click.
 Upon clicking, you can navigate to where the `@RCS` folder is, and add it.

 ![On Launcher](https://cdn.discordapp.com/attachments/744551100820094997/744553238455517224/c46918b841f3ff7497efb5b96e861b4c.png)